 The Met Office used its global forecasting capability to support UK Government and relief charities in the aftermath of the earthquake and tsunami that devastated parts of Japan.
-Closer to home, the Met Office launched the Scotland Flood Forecasting Service in partnership with the Scottish Environment Protection Agency.
+Closer to home, the Met Office launched the Scottish Flood Forecasting Service in partnership with the Scottish Environment Protection Agency.
 This is a new service providing emergency responders and the Scottish Government with the tools and forecasts to better prepare for and respond to floods.

 High pressure dominated through the month bringing fine weather and warm temperatures.
 April 2011 became the warmest on record for the UK with temperatures some 3.7 °C above the average for the month.

 By the end of the month the world's attention was focused on Westminster Abbey as HRH Prince William married Catherine Middleton.
 Our forecast of sunny spells and a 10% chance of a shower through the morning was spot on as the centre of London stayed dry for the wedding while showers ran to the north.

 Toward the end of May the Met Office Volcanic Ash Advisory Centre (VAAC) was called into action as the Grimsvötn volcano on Iceland erupted.
 We provided forecast guidance to support decision-making by the Civil Aviation Authority and airline operators on whether aircraft can fly safely.

 US President Barack Obama, on a visit to the UK, joined Prime Minister David Cameron to welcome the growing partnership between the Met Office and the U.S. National Oceanic and Atmospheric Administration's (NOAA) in working toward the delivery of space weather alerts.